Download a course guide

 The Urban and Regional Planning course has two entrance pathways:

 Entry may be granted to applicants who do not have an academic qualification but who can demonstrate through professional work experience their capacity to successfully undertake this course.
 Entry to the Master of Urban and Regional Planning for students without undergraduate qualifications is via the Graduate Certificate in Development Planning.
-Students are advised to contact the Academic Course Coordinator for guidance prior to registering in any units.

 English Language Proficiency Requirements